memgraph/docs/mage/query-modules/cuda/cugraph.md

 #### Procedures

 ##### `get(max_level, resolution)`
-Find graph communities using the Leiden method.
+Find the partition of the graph into communities using the Leiden method.

 ###### Input:
 * `max_level: int(100)` ➡ maximum number of iterations (levels) of the algorithm